Tips for Live Streaming Fitness Classes

 What fitness equipment to include in your live stream

 Stick to what your clients have access to at home—and prep them accordingly.
-You might want to get right back to the barre or use that new rower you just brought in, but it’s better to wait to use these when your members are back with you in person.
+You might want to get right back to the barre or use that new rower that you just brought in, but it’s better to wait to use these when your members are back with you in person.

-If you’re renting out your studio or gym’s equipment, remind your viewers they can borrow this equipment from you to up their workout game.
+If you’re renting out your studio or gym’s equipment, remind your viewers that they can borrow this equipment from you to up their workout game.
 If they can buy equipment from you and have it shipped to their home, let them know.
 Small weights are probably accessible for most but offer suggestions (like wine bottles or cans) for those who might not have any at home.

 Whatever equipment you use, prepare attendees upfront.
 Even if you're using a seemingly common household item, like a couch or chair, let them know so they can be ready for class.
 Tell them how much space they'll need, too.
 There's a big difference between the length of a yoga mat and a room big enough to do travelling squat jumps.